-We show how to make coffee on a stove 10 different ways.
-There is no need for a fancy electric coffee maker to brew a great cup of coffee.
+We describe how to make coffee on a stove top 10 different ways.
+There is no need for a fancy electric coffee maker to brew a great cup of brew.

 Coffee.
 Second, only to water, it is one of the most widely consumed beverages in the world.

 It is also second only to oil as a globally traded commodity.

 Many different cultures worldwide covet their coffee drinking traditions.
 This is especially true when it comes to the morning ritual that helps drinkers get focused and energized for the day ahead.

 Coffee has increased in popularity over the past few decades.
 More and more specialty coffees and cafes have become mainstream worldwide.

 Coffee today can be accompanied by a variety of sweeteners, creamers, and other flavorings, such as vanilla or chocolate.

 In the United States alone, people drink an average of three cups of coffee every day.